thestarvanisher/pacific_wars_BG/README.md

 # Pacific wars
 A website dedicated to the Pacific wars during WW2.
 Originally created for a school project.
-The website uses Django as a back-end framework.
+The website uses Django as a back-end framework. *The website content is in Bulgarian as it was required by the school at the time.*

 ## Features
 ### Interactive map